 - 1 cup raisins (optional- I usually don’t use them)

-for the cornflakes crumbs topping:
+but if you prefer the cornflakes crumbs topping:

 Mix one cup of Kellogg’s Cornflakes Crumbs (this comes already prepared as crumbs in the box) with 3 tablespoons melted butter or margarine.
 Set topping aside.